IT Security: Basic Steps for Better Protection

 Business computers should never be business casual.
 Some threats to your business can hide on websites that will attack when you download materials from them, or even just when you visit them.
 Therefore, a work device should only be used for work-related tasks, to better minimize this risk.

 Leverage Next-Generation Firewalls.
 Of course, you shouldn’t rely on staff to make the right choice all the time.
 Even if they apply their best effort to avoid online threats, accidents can happen.
-As such, you should compound the efforts your team is putting forth with additional protections like a firewall with layers of protections (built-in content filters, deep packet inspection, intrusion detection/prevention, and application control).
+As such, you should compound the efforts your team is putting forth with additional protections like a firewall with layers of protection (built-in content filters, deep packet inspection, intrusion detection/prevention, and application control).

 Trust the pros.
 No matter how simple an issue might seem on the surface, it pays to enlist the help of an IT professional for assistance if you need to quickly act on a security breach or you don’t have an on-staff IT security expert of your own to rely on.